-In a strong or weak economy, companies look for ways to do more with less.
-When growing fast, hiring people is hard; when times are tough, you need to cut costs.
+Companies look for ways to do more with less in a strong or weak economy.
+When growing quickly, hiring people is hard; when times are tough, you must cut costs.

-HR leaders, chiefs of staff, operations managers, and others tasked with supporting executives’ administrative needs are turning to outsourced executive assistants to reduce costs and improve organizational productivity simultaneously.
+HR leaders, chiefs of staff, operations managers, and others who support executives’ administrative needs are turning to outsourced executive assistants to reduce costs and improve organizational productivity simultaneously.

 To fill the gap, more business leaders are turning to long-term outsourced executive support through managed remote executive assistant (virtual assistant) services.